madgrv/City_API/README.md

 A web app that searches and display baisc city information with real time temperature

+_Download project folder and open HTML file to use_

 ## City information

 Displays a city basic information fetching data from the https://wft-geo-db.p.rapidapi.com API